 If you say you want to pass the bar, admit your actual, honest emotional reason, and then do something that moves you toward that light.
 It’s more motivating than “because I need to.”

 If you have something emotionally compelling that you’re fighting for, you can figure out how to do anything.

-If your words and feelings don’t match, you’ll start to think of yourself as one of those people who say “let’s hang out next time you’re in town” and then make up whatever excuse they can when the time comes.
-You’re not going to work as hard for it.
+If your words and feelings don’t match, you’ll start to think of yourself as one of those people who say “let’s hang out next time you’re in town” and then avoid you.
+You’re not going to treat yourself seriously.

 You can’t feel self-confident in your prep if you have no motivation or aren’t even true to yourself about why you’re doing this.

 Like most things you read, you’re probably nodding and saying “yeah makes sense” even though you’ll forget it as soon as you close the page.